mikenizo808/DSC_LABS/__README.md

 * Learn to use the pull server to securely configure and manage all nodes.

 ## Requirements
-Requires Microsoft ISE and VScode.
+Requires Microsoft ISE and/or VS Code.

 ## Credits
 DSC_LABS uses some helper functions and techniques from https://github.com/Duffney/IAC-DSC